Science and the Catholic Church: Galileo Galilei

 Galileo's career coincided with the reaction of the Catholic Church to the Protestant Reformation, in which the Catholic Church struggled for authority in Europe, following the emergence of the Protestant Churches and nations of Northern Europe.
 Pope Paul III created the Roman and Universal Inquisition to stop the spread of "heretical depravity" throughout the Christian world.
 From 1571, the institution had jurisdiction over books and created the Index of Prohibited Books.
 Rome established the Sacred Congregation for the Propagation of the Faith in 1622.
 Science historian Jacob Bronowski wrote that "Catholics and Protestants were embattled in what we should now call a Cold War. ...The Church was a great temporal power, and in that bitter time it was fighting a political crusade in which all means were justified by the end."
 In this climate, Cardinal Bellarmine, himself a distinguished scholar, instigated inquiries against Galileo as early as 1613.
+Bellarmine's inquiries concerned Galileo's possible link with Cesare Cremonini, a philosopher often denounced as an atheist for his belief in mortality of the soul.
+When no connection was established between the two, charges were quietly dropped; Cremonini was never persecuted by the inquisition despite refusing to renounce his controversial views.
+William René Shea believes that "a check on anyone spreading novel ideas was in any case a routine matter in Rome during the Counter Reformation, and Galileo probably never heard that his name had cropped up at a meeting of the cardinal inquisitors."

+By the time he returned to Rome in 1614 and 1615, Galileo published Discourse on Floating Bodies and Letters on the Sunspots, identifying sunspots as a type of cloud near the surface of the Sun.
+While this was in the opposition to the Aristotelian cosmology and vindicated Copernican theory, it was well-received.
+However, Galileo frequently cited the Bible and utilised theological reasoning in his writings, which worried papal censors that "it might give the impression that astronomers wanted to conquer a domain that belonged to theologians."
+As such, Galileo was to remove the Biblical passages and change religious wording, such as changing "divine goodness" to "favorable winds".
+Galileo's Copernican views were therefore accepted by the Catholic Church as long as he presented it as a scientific conjecture rather than a reinterpretation of the Bible.
+During this time, Galileo wrote essays and letters on philosophical and theological matters regarding his and Copernicus' theory.
+His Letter to the Grand Duchess Christina dealt with theological matters and the need to analyse the scripture differently, while Galileo's Considerations on the Copernican Opinions focused on epistemological issues.
+Galileo was staunchly supported by a Carmelite friar Paolo Antonio Foscarini, who published a book defending Galileo's heliocentrism and presenting it as compatible with the Bible.